realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Computer_Vision.md

 Object detection: Locating individual objects within an image.
 Captioning: Generating appropriate descriptions of images.
 Tagging: Compiling a list of relevant text tags for an image.

+## Azure AI Vision

+Microsoft's Azure AI Vision service provides prebuilt and customizable computer vision models that are based on the Florence foundation model and provide various powerful capabilities.
+With Azure AI Vision, you can create sophisticated computer vision solutions quickly and easily; taking advantage of "off-the-shelf" functionality for many common computer vision scenarios, while retaining the ability to create custom models using your own images.